ssypchenko/GG1MapChooser/README.md

     <li><code>TriggerSecondsBeforEnd</code> - Number of seconds before the end of the map to start the vote.
 Leave enough time for the Vote duration set in "VotingTime"</li>
     <li><code>ChangeMapAfterTimeLimit</code> - Plugin will Change the Map if it is selected in vote after the end of the time limit.</li>
     <li><code>VoteNextRoundStartAfterTrigger</code> - if there are several rounds during the time limit, the vote will start on the next RoundStart after being triggered by "TriggerSecondsBeforEnd".</li>
+    <li><code>VoteRoundEndAfterTrigger</code> - the vote will start on the Round End after being triggered by "TriggerSecondsBeforEnd".
+In both cases the timelimit will be extended just in case to wait the event.</li>
+    <li><code>MinutesExtendTimeLimitToRoundEnd</code> - Time to extend time limit to finish the round.
+It can be extended two times only.
+Then the vote will start anyway.</li>
 </ul></p>
 <p><b>DiscordSettings</b><br>
 <ul>